the-furry-hubofeverything/workshop-avatar-support/tankWeasel/tankWeaselV1.md

 > [!WARNING]
 > This will add a new skinned mesh to your character, dropping its performance ranking.

-To add pooltoy mode, simply drag the prefab (Assets/Pooltoy Mode/Pooltoy mode) to the avatar root ("Avatar", not "Tank Weasel"), then let VRCFury do the rest.
+To add pooltoy mode, simply drag the prefab (Assets/Pooltoy Mode/Pooltoy Prefab) to the avatar root ("Avatar", not "Tank Weasel"), then let VRCFury do the rest.

 To change what the pooltoy material is based on, change the parent of the material (below "Shader") to the QUEST version of your body material.
 This will ensure quest compatibility.